 Why is my credit score important?

-How credit scores impacts your life
+How credit scores impact your life

 Whether you like it or not, your credit score has a massive impact on your life.
 That one little number can determine whether you get a cell phone, a student loan, or even a new car.
 Furthermore, it has a massive impact on where — and how — you live.
-Even if you’re not aware of it, your credit history has been tracked behind the scenes your whole life and lenders, employers and others use it to make some pretty important decisions about you and your future.
+Even if you’re not aware of it, your credit history has been tracked behind the scenes your whole life, and lenders, employers, and others use it to make some pretty important decisions about you and your future.

 Here are a few examples including answers to basic questions and implications about your credit score and what it means to you.